baskerville/bspwm/README.md

 - `auto_alternate` — Whether to interpret two consecutive identical `use` messages as an `alternate` message.

+- `focus_by_distance` — Whether to use window or leaf distance for focus movement.

 ## Environment Variables

 - `BSPWM_SOCKET` — The path of the socket used for the communication between `bspc` and `bspwm`.